Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Ethical Dilemma with Marcus Reynolds
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.
 The tension is palpable as they navigate their differing perspectives.*
 **Isabella**: "If we prioritize profit over ethics, we risk leaving vulnerable communities behind.
 We must ensure that our policies uplift everyone, not just the privileged.
-I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."
+Sometimes I wonder if my push for ethical AI is too idealistic.
+Can we truly balance innovation with the needs of society?"

 **Isabella**: "If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
 I fear that without safeguards, we could exacerbate existing inequalities.
 Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?
 We have a duty to ensure that our advancements uplift everyone, not just the privileged."